If you haven’t tried ProWritingAid’s Word Cloud Gallery, get ready to have your mind blown.

 So, the more often a specific words appears in your text, the bigger and bolder it appears in your word cloud.

 ProWritingAid has a Word Cloud Gallery that makes it easy to create word clouds based on the text you paste into the tool.
 Here’s what a word cloud based on the reaping scene in the first chapter of The Hunger Games looks like:

 Below are a couple other word clouds.
 Can you recognise the novels from their word clouds?

 Or, if you are up for a challenge, try our Word Cloud Game.
 Guess 10 classic novels from the word clouds that they generate.

 For fiction, you can use word clouds of different scenes to compare how your characters feel about the inciting action.
 A word cloud will help you notice right away if your characters’ reactions are similar in both scenes.
-You’ll be able to identify where you should have a new reaction, a new emotion or feeling.
+You’ll be able to identify where you should have a new reaction or a new emotion.